-The Derailleur Project
+The Dérailleur Project

-A bicycle mechanism that moves the chain allowing it to shift to different gears.
+A bicycle mechanism that moves the chain, allowing it to shift to different gears.

 Zeus Criterium This is a 1st generation model that was introduced in 1969.
+It’s an all-steel copy of a Campagnolo Record.

 Suntour Superbe Pro It was introduced in 1980 and this is a later model with the gold stripe on the body.